Feyerabend/cc/ch07/addition/signals/README.md

 *What it does.* This two-part project is a working acoustic data link: the sender encodes a text message as audible tones and plays them through your speakers; the receiver listens through a microphone, runs an FFT, and decodes the tones back into text.
-No network connection is involved -- the data travels as sound through the air.
+No network connection is involved--the data travels as sound through the air.

 The encoding scheme is a simplified version of *OFDM (Orthogonal